 And to maintain a beautiful, unstained smile – or better yet, prevent tooth stains – good oral hygiene and lifestyle choices are essential.
 Help or advise your dependents to:

-- Brush their teeth twice daily at the very least but even after every meal – especially after eating foods that can stain teeth – perhaps with fluoridated, whitening toothpaste.
+- Brush their teeth twice daily at the very least but even after every meal – especially after eating foods that can stain teeth – perhaps with fluorinated, whitening toothpaste.

-- Avoid drinks that can stain teeth, such as fizzy drinks for kids and coffee for teens.
+- Avoid drinks that can stain teeth, such as soda for kids and coffee for teens.

-We know that while kids are at home, you want to instil in them a healthy sense of self-esteem.
+We know that while kids are at home, you want to instill in them a healthy sense of self-esteem.
 And, sometimes, a white smile is necessary for building self-esteem.
-But it's important to let your children know that if they want whiter teeth, they'll need to do so in accordance with their dentist's recommendations, even if using teeth-whitening strips.
-And, if they are suggested, you need to know the proper ways and risks of using whitener strips to ensure your kids' mouths remain healthy.
+But it's important to let your children know that if they want whiter teeth, you'll need to play a part if they use teeth whitening strips.
+And you need to know the proper ways and risks of using whitener strips to ensure your kids' mouths remain healthy.